 As per rule 23 of the Federal Rules of Civil Procedure, the following are the attributes that qualify a class action lawsuit:

-- In case only 1 individual file a suit, it is difficult to make the defendant accountable.
+- In case only 1 individual files a suit, it is difficult to make the defendant accountable.
 Also, individual suits may not protect the rights of the plaintiff.

 - If individual cases are filed in the court for similar damages and the same defendant, it becomes difficult for the court to hear each contention.

-- The majority of the plaintiff has more or less the similar type of damage from the same defendant.
+- The majority of the plaintiff has more or less a similar type of damage from the same defendant.

 - The courts are relieved from hearing the same case of 1000s of people for similar damage against the same defendant.

 - This reduces the cost of litigation for many plaintiffs.